ovh/docs/pages/web_cloud/email_and_collaborative_solutions/common_email_features/security-policy/guide.en-gb.md

 > [!primary]
 >
-> If you do not see the `More`{.action} tab appear in the control panel of your `Emails`{.action} service, this means that you are on a legacy MXplan offer.
-There is no security policy management on the legacy MXplan solution.
+> If you do not see the `More`{.action} tab appear in the control panel of your `Emails`{.action} service, this means that you are on a legacy MX Plan offer.
+There is no security policy management on the legacy MX Plan solution.

 Continue to the aspect(s) you want to modify.